Cardinal Allen is a progressive, exciting and happy school - a school in which everyone is challenged to be all they can be.

 The school is named after Cardinal William Allen, a Lancashire man, who was born in 1532 and is known to have lived as a young boy at Rossall near to the site of the school.
 His determination not to abandon his Catholic faith during the reign of Elizabeth I caused William to flee to the continent where he founded the English Seminary at Douai and the Venerable English College in Rome in order that young Englishmen could be trained as priests and return to England to keep alive the Catholic faith.

-We received in excess of 400 applications for September 2016 and 169 pupils joined us in Year 7 for the new school year.
+We received nearly 400 applications for September 2019 and 165 pupils joined us in Year 7 for the new school year.
 We take pupils from over twenty primary schools with the majority coming from our eight Catholic partner primary schools: St. Mary's Fleetwood, St Wulstan's and St Edmund's Fleetwood, Sacred Heart Thornton, St Teresa's Cleveleys, St John's Poulton and St Bernadette's Bispham.
 Some children travel from the parishes of St Mary's, Great Eccleston and St William's, Pilling.
 A significant number of children in each year group attended local County Primary Schools.
 We work hard to ensure that all of our new pupils enjoy a smooth transition from primary school to high school and links between Cardinal Allen and our partner primary schools have always been very strong.

 The school is well maintained and a planned refurbishment programme ensures that the pupils and staff enjoy good facilities which are well cared for.
 Building development in recent years has included a new Music Studio Complex, a refit of IT facilities and a complete refurbishment of our Science department.